 5 Key Points to Consider When Selecting Contract Management Software

-Advanced contract management software makes running your business easier, at least in theory.
+Contract management software makes running your business easier - at least in theory.
 If you are at the shopping stage, one of those “theoreticals” is the choice between software in the cloud (SaaS or Software as a Service) and software installed on premise.
 Either mode of delivery can give you a program that improves risk management, compliance, and contract quality.
 Below are five points to consider.

 Software Delivery: Cloud or On Premise?